jacquelineheatley/07-08-project-1/README.md

 User Story:
 * AS a user in need of a break from stress
-* I WANT a webpage that shows my favorite animals and inspirational quotes
+* I WANT a simple app that shows pictures of cute cats and facts about felines
 * So THAT I can be relieved of stress
+*Given the need for information and animal pictures

 # Built with